Ruth Bader Ginsburg: Death and succession

-Ginsburg died from complications of pancreatic cancer on September 18, 2020, at age 87.
+Ginsburg died from complications of metastatic pancreatic cancer on September 18, 2020, at age 87.
 She died on the eve of Rosh Hashanah, and according to Rabbi Richard Jacobs, "One of the themes of Rosh Hashanah suggest that very righteous people would die at the very end of the year because they were needed until the very end".
 After the announcement of her death, thousands of people gathered in front of the Supreme Court building to lay flowers, light candles, and leave messages.

 Five days after her death, the eight Supreme Court justices, Ginsburg's children, and other family members held a private ceremony for Ginsburg in the Court's great hall.
 Following the private ceremony, due to COVID-19 pandemic conditions prohibiting the usual lying in repose in the great hall, Ginsburg's casket was moved outdoors to the Court's west portico so the public could pay respects.
 Thousands of mourners lined up to walk past the casket over the course of two days.

 After the two days in repose at the Court, Ginsburg lay in state at the Capitol.
 She was the first woman and first Jew to lie in state therein.
 On September 29, Ginsburg was buried beside her husband in Arlington National Cemetery.

 Ginsburg's death opened a vacancy on the Supreme Court about six weeks before the 2020 presidential election, initiating controversies regarding the nomination and confirmation of her successor.
 Days before her death, Ginsburg dictated a statement to her granddaughter Clara Spera, as heard by Ginsburg's doctor and others in the room at the time: "My most fervent wish is that I will not be replaced until a new president is installed."
-Despite Ginsburg's request, President Trump's pick to replace her, Amy Coney Barrett, was confirmed by the Senate on October 27.
+Her wish was not honored, as President Trump's pick to replace her, Amy Coney Barrett, was confirmed by the Senate on October 27.